jorbbey/jorbbey/README.md

 - 👋 Hi, I’m Blessed Joseph
 - 👀 I’m a Frontend Web Developer
-- 🌱 I’m currently learning the detailed concepts of tailwind CSS and Vue.js
+- 🌱 I’m currently learning the detailed concepts of Typescript and React
 - 💞️ I’m looking to collaborate on github
 - 👍 I'm also in search of intern/part-time/full-time/freelance opportunities